What type of water damage is covered by homeowners insurance?

 Types of water damage covered by home insurance

-Did you know that all water damage isn’t the same, and is covered differently on your home policy?
+Did you know that all water damage isn’t the same, and water damage insurance is covered differently on your home policy?
 Depending on how the water entered your home, and where it came from, determines how it’s covered (or not covered) by your home insurance.
-Even if you’ve done everything to prevent a flood in your home, sometimes Mother Nature has other plans – so it’s important to know how your insurance covers you.
+Even if you’ve done everything to prevent a flood in your home, sometimes Mother Nature has other plans – so it’s important to know exactly what type of water damage is covered by homeowners insurance.
 We’ve recruited our own expert and licensed Insurance Agent, Matt, to explain the difference between general water damage incidents and damage from sewer backup or overland water.

 What types of water damage does home insurance cover?